The Cost of Learning Under Multiple Change Points: Introduction

 \subsection{Related literature}

 We discuss related work from two complementary perspectives.

 \textbf{Online learning in non-stationary environments.} Early formulations of non-stationary online learning were developed under adversarial models, where performance is measured relative to the best fixed comparator in hindsight~\cite{auer2002nonstochastic,zinkevich2003online}.
 In many cases, the dynamic regret is a stronger performance criterion \cite{jadbabaie2015online} and has been extensively considered in recent years~\cite{zhao2024adaptivity,qian2024efficient}, with squared loss naturally arising, as in online non-parametric regression~\cite{baby2019online}.
 Without additional structure, obtaining a bound on dynamic regret is not possible; however, with suitable regularity of the comparator sequence~\cite{besbes2015non}, sublinear regret guarantees are achievable.
-A widely studied form of regularity is piecewise stationarity, which provides a structured statistical observation model and has been investigated in various online learning formulations~\cite{chen2022adaptive,hou2024almost}.
-Existing work in this setting typically falls into two broad classes of approaches. \emph{Passively adaptive strategies} discard past observations through discounting or sliding-window schemes~\cite{garivier2011upper}. \emph{Active adaptive strategies}, which we also consider in this paper, combine a base learner with explicit restarts triggered by a change-detection module~\cite{liu2018change, auer2019adaptively,besson2022efficient}.
-Unlike common assumptions in these works, we do not impose detectability assumptions and analyze how missed detections affect future test power and regret.
+A widely studied form of regularity is piecewise stationarity, which provides a structured statistical observation model and has been investigated in various online learning formulations~\cite{chen2022adaptive,hou2024almost}. \citet{huang2025stability} develop an adaptive window-selection principle for statistical learning under gradual non-stationarity via quasi-stationary segmentation.
+In contrast, our focus is on abrupt multiple change points and the effect of missed detections in restart-based procedures.
+Another particularly relevant line of work is multi-armed bandits in piecewise-stationary environments, where the learner must also account for partial feedback and action selection.
+Existing approaches in this setting typically fall into two broad classes. \emph{Passively adaptive strategies} discard past observations through discounting or sliding-window schemes~\cite{garivier2011upper}. \emph{Active adaptive strategies} combine a base learner with explicit restarts triggered by an online change-detection module~\cite{liu2018change, cao2019nearly,besson2022efficient}.
+These methods rely on high-probability detection guarantees, typically derived under detectability assumptions, as the key ingredient in the regret analysis.
+Our formulation isolates the statistical change-point component and studies performance in the absence of any detectability assumptions.
+This perspective may help inform the design of active adaptive methods for piecewise-stationary bandits without such assumptions.